The Sacrament Of Baptism

 The Sacrament of Baptism is administered on Saturday evenings after the 5:00 pm Mass or on Sunday mornings after the 8:00 am Mass.
 There are no baptisms during Lent.
 Arrangements for other days can be made by contacting the parish office.
 Parents who are planning for the baptism of their first child are required to complete our Baptism Preparation Class which includes information about the ceremony and more importantly about being a Catholic parent and raising a child in our faith.
 The baptism preparation program is offered on the last Monday of every month from 6:00 – 7:00 p.m. in the Parish Center by Deacon Bob Hermes or Deacon Al Lundy.
 You’re welcome to bring your infant with you to the class.
 There is no need to register in advance.
 Parents won’t need to repeat the Baptism Preparation Class for their second or following children.

 If you wish to schedule a Baptism and/or need dates for the Baptism class, please call Susie Geraghty, Administrative Assistant or Joan Williams, Parish Secretary, at the Parish Office at 309.829.1355.

 The Sacrament of Confirmation is usually administered in the Fall of the year dependent on the schedule of the Bishop for Children enrolled in their 8th grade (having completed requirements necessary for reception of the sacrament).
 Confirmation is also celebrated during the Easter Season for those enrolled in the adult program.

-Contact the Parish Center if you are interested in joining or becoming Catholic.
+Contact the Holy Trinity Parish Center at 309.829.2197, if you are interested in joining the adult program or becoming Catholic.